 CenturyLink agrees to be bound by the provisions of RCW 80.36.330(3), and the Commission’s implementing regulations, in connection with below-cost pricing.

 CenturyLink will keep its books of accounts pursuant to WAC 480-120-355.
 However, instead of keeping its accounts in accordance with generally accepted accounting principles, CenturyLink will use the same accounting method that it uses to maintain its books for Federal Communications Commission purposes.

+The waiver of the Transfer of Property provisions in Chapter 80.12 RCW and Chapter 480-143 WAC does not apply to the sale of exchanges or access lines, and does not apply to a transaction involving the merger or acquisition of the parent company or any of the LEC operating companies by an unaffiliated entity.

 The following requirements will apply during a three-year transition period: